 - Pick colours that lift your spirits!

-You’ll have noticed there are many variations for each hue, for example lilac is very different to lavender or aubergine, so wear the colour that resonates with you and expresses your authentic personality.
+You’ll have noticed there are many variations for each hue, for example when it comes to purple, lilac is very different to lavender, aubergine or royal purple.
+So wear the colour that resonates with you and expresses your authentic personality.

 - Aim to have a balanced palette of colours to wear

-Having a full spectrum of colours that resonate with you, a mix of soft soothing colours and more intense stimulating colours, for example a soft light blue and a dark blue, means no matter how you are feeling there will be a colour to support how you are feeling or want to feel.
+Having a full spectrum of colours that resonate with you, a mix of soft soothing colours through to more vivid stimulating colours, for example a soft light blue, a mid range blue and a darker blue, means no matter how you are feeling there will be a colour to support how you are feeling or want to feel.

 - Notice the colour/s missing from your wardrobe

 Perhaps they are the colours you don’t like.
-There may be a reason why you’re rejecting them. .
-I used to reject all yellows until I realised why I was doing it and then I was able to connect with a yellow that I loved which happens to be a warm sunshine yellow.
+There may be a reason why you’re rejecting them.
+I used to reject all yellows until I realised why I was doing it and then I was able to connect with a yellow that I loved that’s in my spring colour palette which happens to be a warm sunshine yellow.

 - Notice the colours you’re consistently drawn to